top of page

 MUSIC : Renzo Djordan - Electro Gatlif

-Inspired by the musical world of Tony Gatlif's films, particularly by the unique Gypsy energy of East Europe that permeates his soundtracks : Latcho Drom and Gadjo Dilo fillms guided creative process to obtain this electronic Balkan music genre, especially from Romania.
+Inspired by the musical world of Tony Gatlif's films, particularly by the unique Gypsy energy of East Europe that permeates his soundtracks : Latcho Drom and Gadjo Dilo fillms guided creative process to obtain this electronic Balkan music genre, especially from Romania : acappella part of the track comes from a live recording during a Gypsy wedding ceremony in Romania.

-Tony Gatlif filmmaker has been recognized at the Cannes Film Festival, notably with the Best Director Award for Exils in 2004, illustrating the influence in the international film landscape : a musical road movie throught Parisian suburb, Spain and Algeria.
+Tony Gatlif filmmaker has been recognized at the 2004 Cannes Film Festival chaired by Quentin Tarantino, notably with the Best Director Award for EXILS, illustrating the influence in the international film landscape : a musical road movie throught Parisian suburb, Spain and Algeria :

-It will not forget to mention the Balkanian brass band from North EU Romania created in 90s, FANFARE CIOCARLIA, composed of Gypsy musicians.
-They perpetuate a very old Roma musical tradition, passed down from generation to generation, especially centered around brass instruments and very fast rhythms that have earned them international renown, invited in famous NPR Music Show and music used in hollywoodian music film :
+It will not forget to mention the Balkan brass band from North EU Romania created in 90s, FANFARE CIOCARLIA, composed of Gypsy musicians.
+They perpetuate a very old Roma musical tradition, passed down from generation to generation, especially centered around brass instruments and very fast rhythms that have earned them international renown, invited in famous NPR Music Show and music used in hollywood music film :

 bottom of page